 17. Lakeland Terrier

-Highlights: Confident, Affectionate, Spirited
+Highlights: Confident, Loving, Spirited

 The Lakeland Terrier has a lot of great qualities you want in an apartment dog.
 Not only are they quiet dogs, but they’re hypoallergenic – meaning they rarely shed.
 Allergy-sensitive owners should highly consider these dogs.